 10. Choose a latte over coffee

-Pair the sustaining power of protein with energy stimulation of caffeine by having a low-fat latte.
+Pair the sustaining power of protein with the energy stimulation of caffeine by having a low-fat latte.
 The milk transforms your coffee into a protein drink, providing extra energy plus the added bonus of calcium, which is good for your bones.
-Who knew Starbucks was could be so good for your health?!
+Who knew Starbucks could be so good for your health?!